 This product is intended for use as an adult novelty product only.
 For external use only.
 Any product use for medical purposes or for a use that has an adverse effect on any function of the body is prohibited.

 This is a very common warning on sex toy packaging, but in this context, it is especially ironic.
 Remember, although the Intensity was once a medical device, it is now a questionable sex toy manufactured by a huge company.
 If you want to improve your PC muscles, I recommend the archaic vag balls, which not only cost 80% less, but are under your vagina’s control.
+Or maybe the kGoal, which incentivizes kegel exercise and is maybe actually worth a chunk of change.

-Besides, the moment they put rabbit ears on this thing, they made it into a sex toy, therefore implying that I am supposed to enjoy using it.
+The moment they put rabbit ears on this thing, they made it into a sex toy, therefore implying that I am supposed to enjoy using it.
 And I really, really don’t.
 I don’t know what’s worse: the upsetting electro pulses, the painful “G-spot” bump, the poketastic clitoral stimulator, or the shitty orgasms.
 The phrase “waste of time and money” doesn’t quite capture the essence or true absurdity of this product, so I hope these 1,300 words have.